optile/payoneer-checkout-magento2/README.md

-# Payoneer Magento 2 Integration Extension with [Open Payment Gateway](https://www.optile.io/opg)
+# Payoneer Magento 2 Integration Extension with [Payoneer Checkout](https://checkoutdocs.payoneer.com/)

 This library includes the files of the Magento 2 Extension for Payoneer Checkout or Open Payment Gateway (OPG).
 The directories hierarchy is as positioned in a standard magento 2 project library.

 ## Version

-Payoneer Magento Extension version: 0.7
+Payoneer Magento Extension version: 0.8

 ## Release Notes

+### 0.8 - 2023-09-26

+ - Compatability with Magento 2.4.6
+ - Add MoR (Merchant on Record) features

 ### 0.7 - 2022-11-18
+ -
  - Send system information in list session call

 ### 0.6 - 2022-11-01